webis-de/archive-query-log/README.md

 The application will be accessible at `http://localhost:4200/`

+> **Note:**
-> **Note:** The frontend expects the backend API to be available.
+- The frontend expects the backend API to be available.
 For full functionality, also run the backend container.
+- The Docker image serves the app with NGINX using `nginx.conf`.
+- Update `environment.prod.ts` before building the image to point at your production API.

 ### For Developers (Build Locally)